-Smoke Dectectors - Test weekly, replace batteries when needed or when you change your clock.
+Smoke Detectors - Test weekly, replace batteries when needed or when you change your clock.

 Have a fire escape plan.
 Know where fire exits are, even when vacationing.
 Be sure they are clear and acessible.

 Use of Carbon Monoxide detectors saves lives, they are now required in dwellings built after September 30, 2005.